puppetlabs/puppet-docs/source/puppet/pre4.0/reference/install_pre.markdown

 A Puppet master should be a dedicated machine with a fast processor, lots of RAM, and a fast disk.
 It must also be reachable at a reliable hostname.

-> Note: agent nodes will default to contacting the master at the hostname `puppet`.
+> Note: Agent nodes will default to contacting the master at the hostname `puppet`.
 If you make sure this hostname resolves to the master, you can skip changing [the `server` setting][server_setting] and reduce your setup time.

 ## Check OS Versions and System Requirements

 See the [system requirements][sysreqs] for the version of Puppet you are installing, and consider the following:

-- Your Puppet master(s) should be able to handle the amount of agents they'll need to serve.
+* Your Puppet master(s) should be able to handle the amount of agents they'll need to serve.
-- Systems we provide official packages for will have an easier install path.
+* Systems we provide official packages for will have an easier install path.
-- Systems we don't provide packages for _might_ still be able to run Puppet, as long as the version of Ruby is suitable and the prerequisites are installed.
+* Systems we don't provide packages for _might_ still be able to run Puppet, as long as the version of Ruby is suitable and the prerequisites are installed.
 See the [list of supported Ruby versions and prerequisites.][ruby]
 You'll also need to follow a more complex install path.

 ## Check Your Network Configuration